zaxguo/p1-kernel/docs/exp5/rpi-os.md

 Each system call is a synchronous exception.
 A user program prepares all necessary arguments, and then runs `svc` instruction.
 Such exceptions are handled at EL1 by the kernel.
 The kernel validates all arguments, does the syscall, and exits from the exception.
 After that, the user task resumes at EL0 right after the `svc` instruction.

+* EL0 files: sys.h and sys.S
+* EL1 files: sys.h and sys.c

 ![](figures/timeline-0.png)

-We have 4 simple syscalls:
+We have 4 simple syscalls (cf. sys.h):

 1. `write` outputs to UART.
 It accepts a buffer with the text to be printed as the first argument.
 1. `clone` creates a new user thread.
 The location of the stack for the newly created thread is passed as the first argument.
 1. `malloc` allocates a memory page for a user process.
 There is no analog of this syscall in Linux (and I think in any other OS as well.)
 The only reason that we have no virtual memory yet, and all user processes work with physical memory addresses.
 Each process needs a way to figure out which memory page can be used. `malloc` returns pointer to the newly allocated page or -1 in case of an error.
 1. `exit` Each process must call this syscall after it finishes execution.
 It will do cleanup.

-All syscalls are defined in `sys.c`.
-There is also an array [sys_call_table](https://github.com/fxlin/p1-kernel/blob/master/src/exp5/src/sys.c) that contains pointers to all syscall handlers.
+An array [sys_call_table](https://github.com/fxlin/p1-kernel/blob/master/src/exp5/src/sys.c) (sys.c) contains pointers to all syscall handlers.
 Each syscall has a "syscall number" — this is just an index in the `sys_call_table` array.
 All syscall numbers are defined [here](https://github.com/fxlin/p1-kernel/blob/master/src/exp5/include/sys.h#L6) — they are used by the assembler code to look up syscall.

 Let's use `write` syscall as an example: